 Some methods for training the Hands include:

-- Participation.
+- Group Participation.
 Trainees will catch a lot implicitly by participating in Redemption Groups or other counseling environments.
 This method is not sufficient for fully training one’s skills, but it adds much that could never be grasped from reading or classroom discussion alone.
 The old adage is true: a picture paints a thousand words.